14 Fun Things to Do on a Rainy Day

 Invent a (No-Batteries) Game

-Anne Libera, artistic associate at the Second City Training Center, recommends the following play-anywhere, no-props-needed activities.
+Anne Libera, artistic associate at the Second City Training Center, recommends the following play-anywhere, no-props-needed, rainy day activities.

 One-word story: Starting with “Once upon a time,” go around the room and have each person add a single word to the story.
 Tip: Decide on a genre in advance―fairy tale, ghost story, etc.―and go from there.